telerik/blazor-docs/getting-started/web-app.md

 ### 4.3.
 Add the TelerikRootComponent

 Add a `TelerikRootComponent` component as a top-level component in the app and make sure it wraps all content.
 Add the component in the preferred layout file, for example, the `MainLayout.razor` or a custom layout file.
+The `TelerikRootComponent` must be placed in a layout page with enabled [interactive mode](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0), for example, `MainLayout.razor`.

-.NET 8.0 introduces [new render modes for the Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0).
-The `TelerikRootComponent` must be placed in a layout page with enabled interactive mode, for example, `MainLayout.razor`.
+> .NET 8.0 introduces [new render modes for the Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0).
 At the time of writing, the default render mode is static and not interactive, so you need to make this change explicitly in your app.

-Here are two possible options to proceed:
+How you add the `TelerikRootComponent` to the app depends on which of the following approaches for configuring the render mode you chose:

 * [Configure the Render Mode of the Entire App](#configure-the-render-mode-of-the-entire-app)
 * [Configure the Render Mode per Page](#configure-the-render-mode-per-page)